silicium14/peertube_index/README.md

 Use config/test.exs configure the instance to use for the tests.

 ## Infrastructure
-docker run -d --name peertube-index-elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch:6.4.2
-docker run -d --name peertube-index-elasticsearch-test -p 5555:9200 -e "discovery.type=single-node" elasticsearch:6.4.2
+To run Elasticsearch in docker docker run -d --name peertube-index-elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch:6.4.2 docker run -d --name peertube-index-elasticsearch-test -p 5555:9200 -e "discovery.type=single-node" elasticsearch:6.4.2

+##  TODO
+- Move instances to scan rule to domain layer
+- Log
+- Add an end to end test
+- Scan multiple instances concurrently
+- Scan works with http and detects https or http
+- Add task to seed status storage with known instance hosts
+- Search frontend
+- Search pagination
+- Search filter NSFW
+- Status frontend
+- Isolate and handle failures of the steps in scan function
+- Refine search behaviour
+- Use document type from Elasticsearch library?
+- Remember that in the domain we directly use the objects returned by the storage without any conversion, we are coupled to the storage format for now